polakowo/yelp-3nf/README.md

 ## Summary

-The aim of this project was to create a relational DWH for storing and querying Yelp data.
+The purpose of this project is to create a DWH for storing and querying Yelp data.

 The developed data pipeline translates the non-relational Yelp dataset distributed over JSON files in Amazon S3 bucket, into a 3NF-normalized dataset stored on Amazon Redshift.
 The resulting data model was designed to be a source of truth for further dimensional tables.
 Additionally, the data was enriched with demographics and weather data coming from third-party data sources.
 The entire process was done using Apache Spark and Amazon Redshift.